 *I received an ecopy of this book from the publisher.
-This has in no way influenced my review.*
+This has not influenced my review.*

 This book.
 Was.
 FANTASTIC.
 I didn’t mean to read it all in one night, but that’s what ended up happening, exhaustion be damned.
 It was one those books that, from the very first page, I loved and just knew was going to blow me away.
 It had such an interesting premise, the mood was bleak and dark, the writing was not fanciful yet somehow still beautiful, the characters were imperfect and suffering, there was even disability!
 And those were my thoughts after just ten percent, though I’m happy to say the book continued to affect me just as strongly all the way to the end.